Top Tips for Planting an Orchard and Growing Soft Fruit

 Would you like to save on your supermarket bills by growing your own fruit?
 Do you have a space in your garden that you think would be suitable for an orchard?

 Here we have put together some ideas on how to grow fruit successfully.
-Preparing the soil is essential, and, as a leading gardening supplier based in Cambridge, Madingley Mulch offers delivery of compost and other bulk bag products in areas including Hertfordshire and Suffolk.
+Preparing the soil is essential, and, as a leading gardening supplier based in Cambridge, Madingley Mulch can deliver compost and other bulk bag products to addresses in Newmarket, Ely, Haverhill, Royston and many other towns and villages in the region.

 A lot will depend on how much space you have in your garden.
 If you have a lot of room, then an orchard becomes more viable, while if you are tight for space then a soft fruit area could be the better option.
 Of course, if you have plenty of room, you could decide on both, while even a small garden will often have space for one or two fruit trees.
 There is also no need to worry about fruit trees becoming massive, as they can be trained to grow in different shapes such as cordons, fans and espaliers, which might give you more options.